HUME: Measuring the Human-Model Performance Gap in Text Embedding Tasks: Results and Analysis

 \subsection{Dataset Quality and Evaluation Challenges}

 Our analysis reveals systematic quality issues in several MTEB datasets that fundamentally compromise their reliability as evaluation benchmarks.
 Human performance variation often correlates with underlying ambiguity rather than genuine human limitations, providing a diagnostic tool for identifying problematic evaluation targets.
-Below we highlight two such examples:
+See \autoref{app:task_quality} for further qualitative analysis of these failure modes; below, we highlight two such examples.:

 \textbf{Emotion Classification Ambiguity:} The emotion classification dataset exemplifies inherent labeling ambiguity, achieving only fair inter-annotator agreement ($\kappa=0.39$) with 52.1\% consensus.
 Real examples demonstrate the fundamental challenges: ``I feel like such a noob when the customers make really dull and stupid jokes that im supposed to find funny'' could reasonably be labeled as sadness (0), anger (3), or even surprise (5) depending on interpretation.
 Similarly, ``I am feeling very indecisive and spontaneous'' contains mixed emotional states that resist single-label categorization.
 Sarcastic expressions like ``I got paid too much because I get so many deliveries at work Im feeling a bit shamed'' present surface emotions that differ from intended meaning.
 When human experts fundamentally disagree on correct answers for such inherently ambiguous cases, the apparent ``superhuman'' model performance (87.1\% vs. 45.8\% human) likely reflects consistent reproduction of arbitrary majority label patterns rather than superior emotional understanding.